-When you have savings, you're better prepared to cover unexpected expenses without relying on credit and risking debt.
-Savings also help build the buying power you'll need to fulfill your dreams.
-There's no one right amount, but aiming for 5% of your income is a good place to start — and adding that dollar amount as a line in your budget can help you stick to it.
+When you have savings, you're better prepared to cover unexpected expenses without relying on credit and risking building up debt.
+Savings also help build the buying power you'll need to fulfill your dreams, whether they're around the next bend or further down the road.

 First things first